Tips on how to stay safe as the heat wave moves in

-Erlanger’s Hospital sees both children and adults visit because of heat exhaustion and other heat-related illnesses.
+Erlanger’s emergency hospital sees both children and adults visit because of heat exhaustion and other heat-related illnesses.

 Staying hydrated is always important, but especially as the heat wave impacts the area.
-Typically, Regena Young says people should drink 64 ounces of water a day.
+Regena Young, Trauma Outreach and Injury Prevention Coordinator for Erlanger Trauma Services, says people should typically drink 64 ounces of water a day.
 But it’s just as important to re-fuel your body with electrolytes.

 If you are drinking alcohol, be aware that it can cause you to become dehydrated faster.